Night Shades

-The album debuted at number 50 on the Billboard 200 with 9,000 sales in its first week, but plummeted to number 185 in its second week.
-Cobra Starship played pre-show on MTV's 2011 Video Music Awards and following their performance, their single "You Make Me Feel..." reached the top 10 of the US Billboard Hot 100 to become their second top 10 hit at number seven.
+The album debuted at number 50 on the Billboard 200 with 9,000 sales in its first week, but fell to number 185 in its second week.
+Following a pre-show performance on MTV's 2011 Video Music Awards, their single "You Make Me Feel..." reached the top 10 of the US Billboard Hot 100 and become their second top 10 hit at number seven.
 The band was the opening act for Justin Bieber in October through South America.
-The third single "#1Night" has sold more than 91,000 downloads to date 2013.
+The third single "#1Nite" has garnered more than 91,000 downloads to date.

 Background

-The group's third album, Hot Mess, released in 2009 by Decaydance/Fueled by Ramen, debuted at number four on the Billboard 200.
-It was powered by the smash lead single, "Good Girls Go Bad", which featured Gossip Girl actress Leighton Meester and peaked at number seven on the Billboard Hot 100 with more than 2 million copies sold, according to Nielsen SoundScan.
+The group's third studio album, Hot Mess, released in 2009 through Decaydance/Fueled by Ramen, debuted at number four on the Billboard 200.
+The album was preceded by its lead single, "Good Girls Go Bad", which featured Gossip Girl actress Leighton Meester and peaked at number seven on the Billboard Hot 100 with more than 2 million copies sold, according to Nielsen SoundScan.
 After the success, Cobra Starship frontman Gabe Saporta said of the aftermath of Hot Mess: "That caused me to lose my girlfriend, who I had been with since before Cobra started."

 The band started writing Night Shades in September 2010, but during these initial sessions, Saporta wasn't happy with what they were creating.
 "We had a lot of songs that just felt uninspired to me," he stated.
 "It felt like I was just doing it to do it, because that's what we do, we're a band."
 He confessed that his solution for inspiration was embarking on what he describes as a "spiritual detox" in South America.
 "I went on this, like, pretty crazy...
 I don't know if you call it a retreat, but I lived in a little house in the forest in Brazil, and all I ate was rice for 10 days."

 In the end, the trip gave Saporta "clarity" and made him feel "rejuvenated"—two things he needed to survive the studio mishaps Cobra Starship experienced after he returned.
 First, the band set up shop in an abandoned floor of a building owned by a friend's family—but two weeks into recording, they were unexpectedly met by a demolition crew.
 Their next attempt at setting up studio space unwittingly ended up being adjacent to a place rented by a masseuse.
 Finally, the band found a home in a converted storage space on the ground floor of Saporta's building.